Lombiq/Orchard-Base-Theme/Readme.md

 ## Recipes

-- Lombiq Orchard Core Base Theme - Layers and Zones: Call this if you plan on using widgets.
-It sets up all the supported zones and some common layers.
+- Lombiq Orchard Core Base Theme - Layers and Zones: Sets up all the supported zones and some common layers.
+Automatically executed when you first enable the theme.
 - Lombiq Orchard Core Base Theme - Styling Demo: Creates a Demo Page that can be helpful to see how your theme's stylesheet behaves on various HTML elements.

 ## Contributing and support